 It is clear from these expressions that nonreciprocal transmission of optical signals can be achieved by adjusting the phase difference $\theta$ and the phase $\phi$ associated with the atoms.
 This will be explored in more detail in the next section.

-\section{Results and Discussion}
+\section{Results and discussion}

 In this section, we analyze the conditions under which optical nonreciprocity can be achieved in the hybrid optomechanical system.
-We investigate the effects of key system parameters such as coupling strengths, detuning, dissipation, and phase differences on the transmission properties.
+We investigated the effects of key system parameters, such as coupling strengths, detuning, dissipation, and phase differences, on the transmission properties.
 The results reveal how tuning these parameters allows for control over nonreciprocal transmission, offering potential applications in optical isolation and signal routing.

-\subsection{Optical Nonreciprocal Transmission}
+\subsection{Optical nonreciprocal transmission}

-The transmission amplitudes $\mathcal{T}_{12}$ and $\mathcal{T}_{21}$ are defined to delineate the optical signal transmission from cavity 1 to cavity 2 and vice versa.
-These transmission coefficients are derived from the input-output relations and exhibit a strong dependence on the system parameters, particularly the phase differences between the effective optomechanical couplings and the coupling strengths of the atomic ensemble. \autoref{fig:2} displays the dependence of transmission amplitudes $\mathcal{T}_{12}$ and $\mathcal{T}_{21}$ on the phase difference $\theta$ between the effective optomechanical couplings and the phase $\phi$ associated with the atomic ensemble.
-Notably, although the transmission amplitudes are not markedly influenced by phase $\phi$, both phases play a crucial role in the emergence of nonreciprocal transmission.
+The transmission amplitudes $\mathcal{T}_{12}$ and $\mathcal{T}_{21}$ are defined to delineate the transmission of optical signal from cavity 1 to cavity 2 and vice versa.
+These transmission coefficients are derived from the input-output relations and exhibit a strong dependence on the system parameters, particularly the phase differences between the effective optomechanical couplings and the coupling strengths of the atomic ensemble. \Cref{fig:2} displays the dependence of transmission amplitudes $\mathcal{T}_{12}$ and $\mathcal{T}_{21}$ on the phase difference $\theta$ between the effective optomechanical couplings and the phase $\phi$ associated with the atomic ensemble.
+In particular, although transmission amplitudes are not markedly influenced by phase $\phi$, both phases play a crucial role in the emergence of nonreciprocal transmission.

-The results in \autoref{fig:2} suggest that optimal nonreciprocal transmission is realized when the coupling constant between the atomic ensemble and the mechanical oscillator, $J_3$, is complex.
-The complex nature of $J_3$ introduces dissipation, which is essential for breaking time-reversal symmetry and achieving nonreciprocity.
-Specifically, the imaginary component of $J_3$ encapsulates the energy exchange between the atomic ensemble and the mechanical oscillator, resulting in asymmetric optical signal transmission.
-From a physical standpoint, nonreciprocity arises from interference between two optical paths.
+The results in \Cref{fig:2} suggest that an optimal nonreciprocal transmission is achieved when the coupling constant between the atomic ensemble and the mechanical oscillator, $J_3$, is complex.
+The complex nature of $J_3$ introduces dissipation, which is essential to break the time-reversal symmetry and achieve nonreciprocity.
+Specifically, the imaginary component of $J_3$ encapsulates the energy exchange between the atomic ensemble and the mechanical oscillator, resulting in asymmetric transmission of optical signals.

+From a physical point of view, nonreciprocity arises from interference between two optical paths.
 One path is delineated along $a_1 \rightarrow d \rightarrow b \rightarrow a_2$, while the other follows $a_1 \rightarrow a_2$.
-The dissipative coupling $J_3$ enables unidirectional energy dissipation, thereby preventing back-propagation and facilitating nonreciprocal transmission.
+Dissipative coupling $J_3$ enables unidirectional energy dissipation, thereby preventing backpropagation and facilitating nonreciprocal transmission.